Acamprosate Viatris (Acamprosate Calcium)

 Frequently Asked Questions

-No, there is no evidence that Acamprosate Viatris is addictive.
+No, Acamprosate Viatris is not considered addictive.

 Important Disclaimer